Prix201/Bro-Code/README.md

 # Bro-Code
-This is a python based compiler created for the CS335 Course Project (IIT Kanpur) with a twist of iitk lingo
+This is a python based compiler created for the CS335 Course Project (IIT Kanpur) with a twist of hinglish Please refer to the user manual

 ## Getting Started